kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 Dealing with `GOMEMLIMIT` is a bit trickier because if we already go past the limit and start using up about 25% of the CPU time, we are probably at a point where we should reconsider the limit itself or the memory behavior of the program.
 I think this option is meant for cases where you have very strict memory constraints and cannot go beyond the limit.
 In such situations, it makes sense to prioritize staying within that limit, even if it means higher CPU usage.
 For many applications built with Go, this is probably not the case.
 I also think this is why the option was only recently introduced in 2022 with the 1.19 release.

-## Before using `GOGC` and `GOMEMLIMIT`...
+> [!WARNING]

-To me, both `GOGC` and `GOMEMLIMIT` feel like parameters you should tweak only after everything else in your program is in good shape.
+> To me, both `GOGC` and `GOMEMLIMIT` feel like parameters you should tweak only after everything else in your program is in good shape.
 Probably, code inefficiencies hurt performance more than any gains we'd get from tweaking these settings.
-I'll also share some practical ways to improve this later in the essay.

-So yeah, I think it's better to treat these settings as fine-tuning tools, not as something your app depends on to perform well.
+> It's better to treat these settings as fine-tuning tools, not as something your app depends on to perform well.

 # How The GC Works